 – Or both

-Enhanced penalties are additional consequences that one can receive on top of the standard penalties.
-In Minnesota, you will incur enhanced penalties to theft charges if the offense “creates a reasonably foreseeable risk of bodily harm to another.”
+Enhanced penalties are additional consequences one can receive on top of the standard penalties.
+In Minnesota, you will incur enhanced penalties for theft charges if the offense “creates a reasonably foreseeable risk of bodily harm to another.”

 These enhanced penalties include: